emilykawaoka/emilykawaoka.github.io/essays/Checkpoint Assignment #3.md

 How will you avoid access to your application when the user has not logged in or registered?
 What are the particular security concerns you must address?

 I will use cookies to check if the user has logged in or registered.
 The user will have access to products and add them to the cart.
-But to purchase at the cart they will have to be either logged in or redirected to the login/ registration.
+But to purchase at the cart they will have to be either logged in or redirected to the login/ registration. this validation will be through if statements on the server when clicking the purchase button.
 The issue with this is securing the data not to be altered by other users.

 If you are working with partners, how will you split up the work in your team so that you are working in parallel as effectively as possible?
 That is, who is doing what and when?